 Ya’ll it was challenging.

-When life gets challenging and full of changes you can curl in a ball and retreat or let the challenges of life call out courage and vibrance in us.
+And life gets challenging and full of changes you can curl in a ball and retreat or let the challenges of life call out courage and spiritual growth in us.

 Everytime my little surprise baby woke me up in the middle of the night (and he did that 8+ months) I snuggled him close.
 I told him I cherished him.
 I knew that it all went fast so I focused on the sweet moments, the honor and privilege to be the one there for him.

 25 Bible Verses About Overcoming Challenges with Faith

 The Word of God has much encouragement and truth for those facing hard and challenging seasons.
 Let’s dive in together!